 “Every single person and organisation who contributes to this sector is working towards a common goal, and that is to help minimise risk to some of the most vulnerable members of our communities through research, services, support, innovation and collaboration.

 “Everymind is incredibly proud to be one of 15 organisations to be acknowledged as a recipient of this extended funding, which will drive the continued delivery of a range of projects including Mindframe, Life in Mind and our partnership with SANE Australia.”

 Recipients of the funding include Community Broadcasting Association of Australia, Everymind, Mates in Construction Australia Ltd, Mental Health First Aid Australia, National LGBTI Health Alliance, Orygen – The National Centre of Excellence in Youth Mental Health, OzHelp Foundation Ltd, RUOK, ReachOut, Roses in the Ocean, Suicide Prevention Australia, The University of Melbourne, The University of Western Australia, United Synergies and Wesley Community Services.

 CEO of SANE Australia Jack Heath also commented on the funding announcement, which will continue the important work of SANE StigmaWatch.

-“We are pleased that today’s announcement means the SANE StigmaWatch program will be able to continue for another year,
+“We are pleased that today’s announcement means the SANE StigmaWatch program will be able to continue for another year, Mr Heath said.

 “Now, more than ever, we need to re-double our efforts to create a community where people affected by mental health issues are free from stigma and discrimination."